Invictarx: Postcrania

-All of the appendicular elements incomplete and poorly preserved.
+All of the appendicular elements are incomplete and poorly preserved.
 Although the distal end of the left humerus is crushed, the ulnar condyle was larger than the radial condyle.
 As in other nodosaurids, the radial condyle was sub spherical shaped and matches the circular shape of the proximal end of the radius.
 The distal end of the ulna is broken and in poor condition.
 The distal ends of the ulnae resemble those of Sauropelta and Niobrarasaurus.
 The left radius consist of only a fragment while the right radius is more complete.
 The fragment of the left radius reveals little about the element's morphology.
 The proximal articulation surface of the radii are shallowly concave and circular.
 In cross-section, the shaft of the radii are sub circular.
 The sides of the shaft of the radius forms an almost flat surface to articulate with the ulna.
 A metacarpal assigned to one of the referred specimens lacks the proximal and distal ends, and the morphology, orientation, and placement of the metacarpal is unknown.